stuartjamesmcnicholas/VulkanCCP4/README.md

 export VK_ICD_FILENAMES=$HOME/local/share/vulkan/icd.d/broadcom_icd.armv7l.json
 export LD_LIBRARY_PATH=$HOME/local/lib/
 ```
+This fork has not yet been tested on Windows.

 ## Shaders

 Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
-The primary shader language used here is [GLSL](data/shaders/glsl) but thanks to an external contribution you'll also find [HLSL](data/shaders/hlsl) shader sources.
+The shader language used here is [GLSL](data/shaders/glsl).

 ## A note on synchronization

 Synchronization in the master branch currently isn't optimal und uses ```vkDeviceQueueWaitIdle``` at the end of each frame.
 This is a heavy operation and is suboptimal in regards to having CPU and GPU operations run in parallel.
-I'm currently reworking this in the [this branch](https://github.com/SaschaWillems/Vulkan/tree/proper_sync_dynamic_cb).
+Sascha Willems is currently reworking this in the [this branch](https://github.com/SaschaWillems/Vulkan/tree/proper_sync_dynamic_cb).
 While still work-in-progress, if you're interested in a more proper way of synchronization in Vulkan, please take a look at that branch.

 ## Examples